Online Nonprofit Management Courses Directory

 Successful nonprofits understand the importance of a strong board.
 They also know the value of volunteers and how those resources can augment a paid staff’s efforts.
 This course looks at board development and tactics for growing volunteer participation.
 The program addresses such topics as nonprofit board responsibilities, board structures, differences between nonprofit boards and other boards, board evaluation, board committees, volunteer recruiting, and more.

-Learn the fundamentals of marketing products and services in a nonprofit environment during this online course.
-The topics covered include the product development cycle, planning, targeting, promoting, and managing expectations. the program also addresses ethics and marketing and questions nonprofits should ask themselves as they develop their marketing strategy.
+Learn the fundamentals of marketing products and services in a nonprofit environment.
+This online course addresses the product development cycle, planning, targeting, promoting, and managing expectations.
+The program also addresses ethics and marketing and questions nonprofits should ask themselves as they develop their marketing strategy.

 While you might not be on Facebook or LinkedIn, many of the people who would and could find your organization of interest probably are.
 For that reason, it’s a good idea to know something about social media and how to leverage it as a nonprofit.
 This course covers a range of topics: what you should know before developing a social media presence, the pluses and minuses of various platforms, and how to leverage social media to achieve such objectives as building an audience and encouraging a dialogue.